Article

 Q1.
 What is an Article in Salesforce Knowledge?

 Q2.
-What are the main states in an article's publishing lifecycle?
+What are the main states an Article passes through in its publishing lifecycle?

 Discussion